 Think of this role as the sonar operator on a submarine.
 You’re not the captain or the head of personnel, but you’re going to make sure you avoid problem areas, stay abreast of enemy positions, and are preparing the vessel for immediate action.
 Those who pass all three levels of the CFA will be able to make quite an impact on any company in this role.
 Passing all three levels often requires taking a review course.
 Check out our exclusive CFA discounts and start preparing today!

 Like the corporate financial analyst, this role will ensure that the company stays afloat.
 This role requires you to use your specific training and your CFA knowledge to assess potential risks and implement strategic planning to minimize potential losses for a given company.

-There are a number of things that this person needs to monitor, including regulations, internal risky behavior, and employee trends.
+There are a number of things that a Risk Manager needs to monitor, including regulations, internal risky behavior, and employee trends.

 Now that you know the job opportunities that are waiting for you, take the first step in becoming a CFA with one of the best CFA review courses!